antonsixtenson/Maze-Generator/README.md

-RecursiveBacktracker.java generates the maze (set with and height in main in the class)
+RecursiveBacktracker.java generates the maze (set width and height in main in the class)

 DrawMaze.java shows the finished maze.